escherba/pyspell/data/README.md

 This is every plain-text file from the [Open American National Corpus](http://www.americannationalcorpus.org/oanc/index.html) version 1.0.1, concatenated together, with extraneous newlines removed and some non-ASCII space characters replaced with ASCII ones.
 Otherwise it is unmodified and is UTF-8.
 Contains approximately 11,484,017 words of written, native, American English.

-## Testing and Evaluation Data
+## Testing and Development Data

+We plan to use two testing sets: a portion of the [Birkbeck spelling error corpus](http://ota.ox.ac.uk/headers/0643.xml) and the [Aspell testing data](http://aspell.net/test/cur/batch0.tab).
+For development, only the Birkbeck corpus will be used.

-The testing and evaluation data comes from the [Birkbeck spelling error corpus](http://ota.ox.ac.uk/headers/0643.xml).
-Not every sub-corpus is used here; the following are **excluded**:
+Here is how the testing and development subsets from the Birkbeck corpus were generated.
+For starters, not every sub-corpus is used here; the following are **excluded**:

 * ASHFORD
 * CHES